facebook/react/docs/docs/refs-and-the-dom.md

 }
 ```

 **You may not use the `ref` attribute on functional components** because they don't have instances.
-In the below code the ref will always be called with `null`:
+This won't work:

 ```
-function StatelessComponent() {
+function MyFunctionalComponent() {
   return <div>hello</div>
 }

+// This will not work!
 class ParentComponent extends React.Component {
   render() {
     return <StatelessComponent ref={node => this.helloNode = node} />